Discover HBCU MSW Programs Online & On-Campus

 What Is the Percentage of Applicants Accepted into HBCUs?

-As with any school (private or public), the percentage of students accepted into HBCUs varies from school to school.
-Some welcome the majority of applicants, while others are more competitive.
-Meeting all of the admission requirements and submitting your application before submission deadlines may help ensure acceptance to your desired HBCU.
-Here’s a quick look at some acceptance rates for Fall 2020:
+As with any school (private or public), the acceptance rate at HBCUs varies from school to school.
+Some welcome most applicants, while others are more selective.
+Meeting all admission requirements and submitting your application before the submission deadline may help ensure acceptance to your desired HBCU.
+Here’s a quick look at some acceptance rates for the 2024-2025 school year: